jplipata/fork-authority/README.md

 - Bug: if the user denies location permission and selects "never ask again", it will render the app useless (Marshmallow and above)

 ###### Code Quality
 - Refactor: Overall architecture needs to be improved, implement e.g. MVP pattern.
-(Currently, MainActivity is a "god object" and needs to be broken out into smaller classes.)
 - Replace iterative List approach to UserRecords/BusinessListManager with hashmap
 - Replace AsyncTask with something better (e.g. RxJava/Retrofit)
 - Replace findViewById with Butterknife